steinuil/mpv-livetweet/README.md

 TODO
 ----
-  * Make the script auto-detect the name of the anime you're watching and tweet with the respective hashtag
+  * Auto-detect the name of the anime you're watching and tweet with the respective hashtag.
+  * Integrate the AniList DB to retrieve said hashtag.
+  * Add a window or something to write the text for the tweet.
+This is kind of a pain in the arse since the tk one is not maintained anymore, and the other toolkits are bloated as fuck (as usual).
+  * Add support for multiple screenshots.

 ----
+Confirmed to work on ***my*** computer™.

 **Warning**: might cause rectal pains to your followers.
-Use at own risk.
+Use at your own risk.

 Written by [@steinuil](https://twitter.com/steinuil)